 But this is only half of the technological marvel of corn.
 The great civilizations of Central America could not have developed some of the biggest cities of the ancient world and constructed the great pyramids without nixtamalizing the corn.

 Is it barbaric to eat limestone mixed in with your food?
 That is what nixtamalization is.
-It is the practice of cooking kiln-baked limestone with corn.
+It is the practice of baking limestone and mixing it with corn.
 Without nixtamalization, corn is much less nutritious and could not have been the foundation of the Mesoamerican civilizations.

 Some edited excerpts from Wikipedia about nixtamalization:

 Nixtamalization is a process whereby dry maize grain is soaked and cooked in an alkaline solution, usually made from lime.
-This process has several benefits including to cause the transparent outer hull, the pericarp, to separate and float away enabling the remaining grain to be more effectively ground; increasing protein and vitamin content availability; improving flavor and aroma and reduction of mycotoxins.
+This process has several benefits including to cause the fiberous outer hull, the pericarp, to separate and float away enabling the remaining grain to be more effectively ground; increasing protein and vitamin content availability; improving flavor and aroma and reduction of mycotoxins.
 In the Aztec language Nahuatl, the word for this procedure is a compound of nextli “ashes” and tamal “corn dough.”

 The ancient process of nixtmalization was first developed in Mesoamerica, where maize was originally cultivated.
 There is no precise date when the technology was developed, but the earliest evidence of nixtamalization is found in Guatemala’s southern coast, with equipment dating from 1200–1500 BC.
 The ancient Maya and the Aztecs used lime (calcium oxide, not to be confused with the citrus fruit of the same name) and/or ashes in creating alkaline solutions, while the tribes of North America used natural deposits of sodium carbonate or ashes.
 The nixtamal process was very important in the early Mesoamerican diet as maize, one of the so-called Three Sisters of agriculture along with beans and squash, was deficient in essential amino acids and niacin.
 A population depending on untreated maize as a staple food would be malnourished and develop the food deficiency known as pellagra.
 Cooking with lime enables a balance of essential amino acids and makes available niacin.
 Without the use of nixamalization, civilization in Mesoamerica would not have existed.